Skip to main content

 • A bending moment at the plane of the cut.

 Cutting a two-dimensional multi-force member exposes three unknowns, and six are exposed for a three-dimensional body.
-The number of unknowns quickly eclipses the available equations rendering the problem impossible to solve.
+The number of unknowns quickly exceeds the available equations rendering the problem impossible to solve.